 Types of Pain and Suffering

 • Emotional Distress– the most common form of pain and suffering is emotional distress.
-It can be classified as intentional infliction of emotional distress or negligent infliction of emotional distress (both tort claims).
+Claims for emotional distress can be for the intentional infliction of emotional distress or for the negligent infliction of emotional distress (both tort claims).

-• Mental Anguish– mental anguish is also non quantifiable.
-Mental anguish may include fright, feelings of distress, anxiety, depression, or grief.
-Generally, there must be some sort of compensable harm either to a person or property to trigger mental anguish.
+• Mental Anguish– mental anguish is also non-quantifiable.
+Mental anguish may include fright, feelings of distress, anxiety, depression, and/or grief.
+Generally, there must have been some compensable harm, either to a person or property, to allow for the recovery of mental anguish damages.

-• Embarrassment or Humiliation– Generally, damages for embarrassment and humiliation are the result of the embarrassment associated with a disfigurement or deformity due to an accident, such as scars.
+• Embarrassment or Humiliation– damages for embarrassment and humiliation are often the result of the embarrassment associated with a disfigurement or deformity due to an accident (e.g. scars).

 Back to top